GoldenEye: Plot

-Bond and Natalya travel to Cuba, after Boris is traced to a location within the island's jungles via the computer system on the train.
+Bond and Natalya travel to Cuba, after Boris is traced to a location within the island's jungles.
 While flying over the area, the pair are shot down.
-Onatopp attacks them after they crash land, but Bond kills her during the fight.
-The pair soon uncover a hidden base beneath a large lake, concealing a satellite dish, and proceed to infiltrate it.
-Bond is captured while trying to rig the base to explode, and learns from Trevelyan that he intends to use GoldenEye to devastate London to conceal the theft of financial records from the Bank of England.
-While Natalya is captured as well, she hacks into the satellite and reprograms it to initiate atmospheric re-entry and thus destroy itself.
-When Boris loses his patience trying to undo her programming, Bond uses the moment to trigger a grenade, concealed in a pen, to allow him and Natalya to escape.
+Onatopp is lowered from a helicopter and attacks them, but Bond destroys the helicopter and snaps her spinal column.
+The pair uncover a hidden base beneath a large artificial lake, concealing a satellite dish.
+Bond is captured while setting explosives and learns from Trevelyan that he intends to steal money from the Bank of England and use GoldenEye to erase its financial records and conceal the theft.
+Bond surmises that Trevelyan intends for the electromagnetic pulse to trigger a global financial meltdown and social collapse, causing the United Kingdom to "reenter the Stone Age".

+Natalya hacks into the satellite and reprograms it to initiate atmospheric re-entry and thus destroy itself.
+She is then captured as well.
+While trying to undo her programming, Boris nervously presses on a pen confiscated from Bond, activating a grenade concealed in the pen by Q Branch.
+Bond knocks the pen from Boris's hand and into a puddle of chemicals that were spilled during an earlier firefight, causing a chemical explosion that allows Bond and Natalya to escape.

 To prevent Boris from regaining control of the satellite, Bond sabotages the dish's antenna by jamming its gears.
 Trevelyan tries to intercept him, and the ensuing fight between the two culminates in Trevelyan being dangled below the antenna.
-When Trevelyan asks Bond if he is killing him for England, Bond admits it is for himself before dropping Trevelyan to the roof on the control center.
-Trevelyan survives the fall, but is very badly wounded.
-Natalya soon rescues Bond in a commandeered helicopter, moments before the antenna malfunctions and explodes, destroying the base and killing its personnel, with Trevelyan killed by the falling debris and Boris (presumably) killed by ruptured liquid nitrogen canisters which freeze him solid (ironically only seconds after he declared his own invincibility due to surviving the first blast).
-After landing in a meadow, the pair prepare to enjoy some solitude together, but are interrupted by the arrival of Wade and a team of U.S. Marines, who escort them to Guantanamo base.
+Bond then drops Trevelyan into the bottom of the dish.
+The GoldenEye satellite is subsequently destroyed.
+Natalya soon rescues Bond in a commandeered helicopter, moments before the antenna malfunctions and explodes, destroying the base.
+The debris falls onto Trevelyan, crushing him to death, and Boris dies from an explosion caused by ruptured liquid nitrogen canisters.
+After landing in a meadow, Bond and Natalya prepare to enjoy some solitude together but are interrupted by the arrival of Wade and a team of U.S. Marines, who escort them to Guantanamo Bay Naval Base.